 If you use wool or other animal-based fabrics, the color may become permanent.
 While I personally prefer to use fabric dye, if you want to give tie dyeing with food coloring a try, check out Silver Bobbin’s tutorial.

 As much as I normally prefer natural ingredients, I haven’t found any commercial tie dye kits that use natural dyes.
-You can make your own natural dyes for tie dyeing, but it’s a much more involved process you can read about on Playful Learning.
+You can make your own natural dyes for tie dyeing, but it’s a much more involved process you can read about on House Beautiful.

 So you forgot to wear your rubber gloves, or they leaked.
 It happens to the best of us.
 If you need some ideas for getting dye off of your hands after you’ve already tried scrubbing them with soap and water, try one of these methods: